paulbutenko/github_commits/README.md

 4. Github -> Repo setting –> webhook –> In event, select "send me everything" or you can select "Let me select individual events" and inside check the checkbox for commit event and then create web hook.

+5. Github -> Repo setting –> webhook –> Content type, select "application/json".

-5. For repository, webhook should be created with payload-url as `localhost:3000/github_commits/create_comment.json` where in url replace `localhost:3000` with your host address.
+6. For repository, webhook should be created with payload-url as `localhost:3000/github_commits/create_comment.json` where in url replace `localhost:3000` with your host address.

-6. In Redmine, Go to Administration -> Settings -> General Tab and change text formatting to `Markdown`.
+7. In Redmine, Go to Administration -> Settings -> General Tab and change text formatting to `Markdown`.
 This will show the comment message properly.